 You know how strongly I feel about gratitude and its power in connecting us with the others.
-My guest, Connection Messenger* Annette Petrick shares some simple wisdom that will remind you of some simple thank you’s you can express right now.
-Use the audio player above to listen to this 90-second show.
-Annette gives a little back story below.
+My guest Annette Petrick shares some simple wisdom that will remind you of some easy thank yous you can express right now.

 For Christmas, my sister gave me a loaf of homemade poppy seed bread.
 The treat takes hours to prepare and a large scoop of patience.
 She received my thanks immediately of course.
 But then she got an email when I finished the last of the half loaf I had not frozen.
 Then another thank you when we broke out the frozen half, and again when we finished that.
 Seem repetitious?
 She was delighted to be informed each time her gift was enjoyed yet again.